 - Run the command using the full path

 Once you've got it all up and running, you can get down to business.
 For instance, to install the property package just type the following command:

-akamai install property This command gets you the CLI Property package to create and configure properties.
+akamai property-manager This command gets you the CLI Property package to create and configure properties.
 This package requires Node 7 or later.